Pre-Health Sciences Pathway to Certificates and Diplomas

-It is the responsibility of the student to ensure that he/she have met the requirements for admission to future programs, both at Conestoga and at other institutions to which he/she is applying.
-Students must also ensure that he/she know the deadline for applications, admission tests such as the HOAE, transcript submission, etc.
+It is the responsibility of the student to ensure that they have met the requirements for admission to future programs, both at Conestoga and at other institutions to which they are applying.
+Students must also ensure that they know the deadline for applications, admission tests such as the HOAE, transcript submission, etc.

-Students may receive a conditional offer of admission to another program while he/she are still registered in the program.
-If this is the case, it is the responsibility of the student to ensure that he/she know what the conditions are and that he/she meet those conditions.
+Students may receive a conditional offer of admission to another program while they are still registered in the program.
+If this is the case, it is the responsibility of the student to ensure that they know what the conditions are and that they meet those conditions.
 Offers will be rescinded if the conditions are not met.
-If the student has any questions regarding the conditions, he/she need to contact the registrar's office and ask specifically about their own case (i.e. do not ask generic questions).
-Note that everyone's conditions are different, so you must ask specifically about your own situation.
+If students have any questions regarding the conditions, they need to contact the admissions officer for the program at the registrar's office and ask specifically about their own case (i.e. do not ask generic questions).
+Note that everyone's conditions are different, so students must ask specifically about their own situation.